aimeesands/AAD116/Journal.md

 I loved reading what she had wrote about herself it was entertaining yet informative, I actually felt like I was having a conversation with her.
 I like how her approach to writing about herself was quite casual which gave me a sense of what she is like.
 At first when i went onto her About page it was quite daunting as it look liked there was a LOT of information but it was actually quite an easy read, although I knew that for my Personal page a few short paragraphs would be more appropriate for that kind of web page.

-I research a few other designers like Tad Carpenter [I'm a link](http://tadcarpenter.com/about/), and artists that have interested me and how they promote themselves through words and imagery.
+I research a few other designers like [Tad Carpenter](http://tadcarpenter.com/about/), and artists that have interested me and how they promote themselves through words and imagery.

 ###Week 3
 =========